GoogleCloudPlatform/healthcare/deploy/README.md

 #### Log Sink reporting errors on initial deployment

-When using the `create_project` script, you may see an error on the log sink that exports to the logs dataset or you may have gotten an email with the subject "[ACTION REQUIRED] Stackdriver Logging export config error in {PROJECT_ID}".
+When using the `cmd/apply/apply.go` script, you may see an error on the log sink that exports to the logs dataset or you may have gotten an email with the subject "[ACTION REQUIRED] Stackdriver Logging export config error in {PROJECT_ID}".